-As you’ll spend a lot of hours hiking, it’s wise to pack light but sensibly.
+As you’ll spend many hours hiking, it’s wise to pack light but sensibly.
 You’ll need to carry your own water, clothes, sleeping bag/sheets, personal items, camera, food (depending on the meals you select when booking), etc. You won’t need to pack a sleeping pad or more than one days worth of water at a time.

 It’s also helpful to take a bag with you to put all the trash there.
-You’ll be able to throw it at some of the huts or at the village where you finish the route.
+You can throw it at some of the huts or the village where you finish the route.
 Please take care of the environment and leave no trace.

 In case of any emergency, call 112.
 For this emergency number, there’s good coverage throughout the hike.

-The 8 huts in the area are located in beautiful natural settings and are very different from each other.
+The 8 huts in the area are located in beautiful natural settings.
 Keep in mind that the huts are not mountain hotels, and their schedules and rules must be respected.

-They all have the basic things needed to spend one night there: a place in the entrance to leave your backpack and boots, heating, accommodation, food and showers (sometimes at an extra cost).
+They all have the essential things to spend the night there: a place at the entrance to leave your backpack and boots, heating, accommodation, food and showers (sometimes at an extra cost).

-There are charging stations at each of the huts, so keeping phones, cameras, e-book readers, etc., charged is a breeze.
+You’ll find charging stations at each hut, so keeping phones, cameras, e-book readers, etc., charged is a breeze.

 Food and water

-If done on your own, you have to book each hut on its specific webpage and buy the map yourself.
+If done independently, you have to book each hut on its specific webpage and buy the map yourself.

 👌🏼 Our tip